Determining the Best Price for a Vehicle at Auction

 Anyone involved in the sale of cars understands that setting the right price point is key to selling vehicles.
-Question of what is the best price for mall or auction is very important.
+Question of what is the best price for a mall or auction is very important.
 Set your price point too high and potential buyers may be deterred; set your price point too low and your profit margin will be cut too thin.
 Therefore, the first step to setting a price point, involves understanding, what price buyers in a foreign market are willing to pay for your vehicle.

-Although it is not possible to know the exact amount a foreign buyer will pay, it is possible to determine a car’s average market value.
-From this reasonable market price, the optimum price you should pay for a vehicle at auction (not in store or shop) can be calculated by deducting shipping costs, other exporting fees, and your expected profit.
+Although it is not possible to know the exact amount a foreign buyer will pay.
+It is possible to determine a car’s average market value.
+From this reasonable market price, the optimum price you should pay for a vehicle at auction (not in-store or shop) can be calculated by deducting shipping costs, other exporting fees, and your expected profit.
 The remaining figure will be what price you should pay at auction.
 This type of calculation would look like this:

 Average Market Price: $25,000